hhau/project-folder-template/README.md

     - Uncomment the relevant line in the `.gitignore`
     - Initialise a repository inside `package/packagename/`
     - Add as a submodule to the top level git repo
+        - Not easy: `git submodule add ./package/pkgname/ ./package/pkgname-sub`
+        - Can't avoid duping the submodule
+        - At least makes it easy to make `make` depend on the submodule and then rerun everything as a result of an update
+        - Whole idea seems a little over-the-top
     - `Make` will need to know when `git submodule update` is run (TODO: Figure this out)

 ### `plots/`